Veridu-com/morpheus/Setup.md

 # Requirements

+* You will need Java 1.8.
+The recommended version is from Oracle, which can be downloaded [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+I have found problems when using `OpenJDK`, so it's recommended to use the Oracle version.
 * To compile the project you will need [Maven](https://maven.apache.org/) installed on your system.
 Installation instructions can be found [here](https://maven.apache.org/install.html).
-* You will also need Java 1.8.
-The recommended version is from Oracle, which can be downloaded [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 # Compilation